Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

 1. Shut down software and power off the node.

 2. Disconnect the power cables, management network cables, and high-speed network \(HSN\) cables.
-    > If this procedure is being followed to correct a nodes xname, then this step can be skipped.
+    > If this procedure is being followed to correct a node's component name (xname), then this step can be skipped.

 3. Move the node to the new location in the rack \(U27\), connect the management cables and HSN cables, but do not connect the power cables.
-    > If this procedure is being followed to correct a nodes xname, then this step can be skipped.
+    > If this procedure is being followed to correct a node's component name (xname), then this step can be skipped.

 #### Update Node in the System Layout Service \(SLS\)

-4. Setup environment variables for the original node and node BMC xnames:
+4. Setup environment variables for the original node and node BMC component names (xnames):

     ```bash
     ncn-m001# OLD_NODE_XNAME=x3000c0s17b1n0